Daily Self Care Guidelines

 CFF defines Nutrition for adults Greater than 20 years old as follows:

-Recommendation: Eat three balances meals and two snacks each day.
+Recommendation: Eat 3 balanced meals and 3 snacks each day.
 Take your pancreatic enzymes, if prescribed, with meals and snacks.
-Nutritional supplements may be useful if advised by your dietician.
-Tube feedings at night may also be helpful in some people with CF.

 Regular exercise has many benefits for all people.
 It is especially important for people with CF. There is evidence that physical fitness enhances the immune system and helps a person fight infection.
 People who are physically fit have less severe and less frequent episode of infection.
 Exercise may also be a valuable part of airway clearance techniques (ACT).